ErrorTzy/writings/notes/Phil_of_Sci/Note.md

 Problem: "counter-induction" can justify itself by "all the counter-inductions are disaster, so the next one will be successful"

 **Tentative response**: Could there be some reason that does not lie in arguments, but in induction practice?

+Three ways to think about induction:

+1. Hume's problem, attempting to resolving it
+2. Even more insoluble problem: Nelson Goodman: The principle of the uniformity of nature is *VACUOUS* because... what is likeness?? in what way??
+Everything is like everything.

+Problem: How to get a reliable induction?

+Definition (Grue)

+: x is grue iff x is green and observed before 2050 or x is blue and unobserved before 2050

+(i) All emeralds observed so far have been green
+(ii)) Therefore, all emeralds so far are grue

+We can induct

+from (i) that an emerald first observed in 2051 will be green, and from (ii) that an emerald first observed in 2051 will be grue --> It's blue!

+**Problem (Goodman)**: "Grue" is a bad property for induction (i.e. a bad property for projecting into future) because

+**Joke**: Someone is falling off a very tall building; For every window he saw he says to himself: "So far so good."
+According to induction, he will be good in the future.

+Definition (Bleen)

+: x is bleen iff x is blue and observed before 2050 or x is green and unobserved before 2050

+Definition (Green)

+: x is green iff x is grue and observed before 2050 or x is bleen and unobserved before 2050